pivotal/git-duet/README.md

 ### Email Configuration

-Email addresses are constructed from the first initial and last name ( *or* optional username after a `;`) plus email domain, e.g. with the following authors file:
+By default, email addresses are constructed from the first initial and last name ( *or* optional username after a `;`) plus email domain, e.g. with the following authors file:

 ~~~~~ yaml
 pairs: